background logo image

 Psychiatry generally defines “serious mental illness,” or SMI, as schizophrenia spectrum disorders, bipolar disorders, major depressive disorder, and anorexia nervosa.

-Can I use metabolic therapies for “milder” conditions like anxiety, ADHD and brain fog?
+Can I use metabolic therapies for “milder” conditions like anxiety, ADHD, and brain fog?

 What are the best books to read on metabolic approaches to mental health?

 Brain Energy by Dr. Chris Palmer and Change Your Diet, Change Your Mind by Dr. Georgia Ede are the two books we recommend most for anyone interested in metabolic approaches to treating mental disorders.
 Drs.
 Palmer and Ede are pioneers of the metabolic psychiatry movement, and have both been treating patients with ketogenic and metabolic strategies for decades.
-You can find other favorites on our Go Deeper page.
+You can find other favorites on our Curated Resources page.